stolostron/rhacm-docs/governance/cis_policy_ctrl.md

     kubectl -n <namespace> delete pod pod_name
     ```

-For more information about other policy controllers, see [{Red Hat Advanced Cluster Management for Kubernetes policy controllers](../governance/policy_controllers.md).
+For more information about other policy controllers, see [Red Hat Advanced Cluster Management for Kubernetes policy controllers](../governance/policy_controllers.md).
 For more information about policies, see [Red Hat Advanced Cluster Management for Kubernetes Governance and risk](../governance/compliance_intro.md).